Phi Mu Alpha Sinfonia: Probationary

 It is not required that a candidate for probationary membership have an academic major or minor in music or be enrolled in a music course, though most chapters have traditionally had a majority of their members come from the music major ranks of their sheltering institutions.

-Probationary members participate in a membership education program for between 4 and 12 weeks.
-During this program, probationary members learn basic information about the organization such as officer duties, rules, procedures, and traditions, and they are also instructed in the values and ideals of the fraternity.
+Probationary members participate in a membership education program for between four and twelve weeks.
+During this program, probationary members learn basic information about the organization, such as officer duties, rules, procedures, and traditions, and they are also instructed in the values and ideals of the fraternity.
 The purpose of the membership education program is to prepare probationary members to assume all of the duties and responsibilities of full membership in the fraternity.

 Collegiate

-Probationary members who successfully complete the membership education program, who pay the prescribed initiation fee, and who are approved by a vote of the chapter are eligible to become collegiate members through participation in the fraternity's Initiation Ritual.
-Collegiate members hold voting rights in their respective chapters and may hold fraternity offices specifically reserved for collegiate member.
+Probationary members who complete the membership education program, pay the prescribed initiation fee, and are approved by a vote of the chapter are eligible to become collegiate members through participation in the fraternity's Initiation Ritual.
+Collegiate members hold voting rights in their respective chapters and may hold fraternity offices specifically reserved for collegiate members.
 They are also eligible for the many financial assistance programs of the Sinfonia Educational Foundation, such as scholarships, study abroad grants, and travel reimbursement grants for attendance at national fraternity events with educational components.
-Collegiate members are required to pay national per capita taxes (i.e., dues) to the fraternity, to pay local dues assessed by the chapter, and to attend all chapter meetings and activities.
+Collegiate members are required to pay national per capita taxes (i.e., dues) to the fraternity, pay local dues assessed by the chapter, and attend all chapter meetings and activities.

 Unlike most collegiate fraternities, the vast majority of chapters of Phi Mu Alpha do not provide communal housing for their members as a means to accomplish the goals of social development and character building.

 Alumni

 Upon leaving the chapter's sheltering institution (e.g., through graduation, transfer, etc.), collegiate members may transfer to alumni membership.
 Faculty and staff members of the sheltering institution who are initiated as collegiate members may transfer to alumni membership at any time.
 Alumni members retain all the rights and privileges of membership in the fraternity except for voting rights in a collegiate chapter and eligibility to hold offices specifically reserved for collegiate members.
-Alumni members are under no further financial obligation to the fraternity or to any chapter insofar as they remain members of the fraternity in good standing regardless of financial contributions.
+Alumni members are under no further financial obligation to the fraternity or to any chapter insofar as they remain members of the fraternity in good standing, regardless of financial contributions.
 However, alumni members are encouraged to make regular contributions to the Sinfonia Educational Foundation, and if an alumni member chooses to join an alumni association he may assume an obligation to pay dues to the association.